 IN JANUARY, when the air is calm, the trees glisten with snow, and the ground crunches under foot, I enjoy taking Lily the Beagle for brisk walks.
 Would you like to see what we see when we tour the gardens here?
 Walk with us.

 We’ve just opened the gate, and entered the Rose Garden.
 Although I didn’t plant this garden with winter-interest in mind, I certainly achieved it.
-In snowy January, the turned-off fountains transform themselves into 3-tired wedding cakes.
+In snowy January, the turned-off fountains transform themselves into triple-tiered wedding cakes.

 And incidentally, I achieved most of my boxwood from cuttings.
 It is a cinch to propagate.